 As with any Eufy cam, you get AI-smartened notifications without a subscription (including sound detection that recognizes infant crying), a microSD card slot, activity zones, and 2K resolution.
 Compared to the Wyze Cam Pan v2, it has better resolution and a slightly wider field of view, but no option to automatically scan the room, no IFTTT support, and no color night vision.
 Either will work great, depending on what you're looking for.

-The Blink Mini is another cheap indoor camera with 1080p recording and most of the features you'd get with more expensive security cameras: motion detection, two-way audio, Alexa support, IR night vision, and AI smarts with a subscription.
+The GE CYNC Indoor Smart Security Camera is another inexpensive indoor camera with 1080p recording and most of the features you'd get with more expensive security cameras: motion detection, two-way audio, Alexa support, IR night vision, and AI smarts with a subscription.
+In our testing of this camera, we found that it maintained a solid connection to the internet and really liked the manual privacy slider to cover the camera and disable the microphone.

 This camera has a nifty 360-degree panning feature and notification alerts for motion detection.
 It'll automatically track a person or pet or switch between four predetermined waypoints.
 The new v2 version adds color night vision for much better footage, a faster processor for tracking fast-moving people, and a new built-in siren.
 Though Wyze has come under fire due to a security vulnerability, patches have been made to secure its devices.